wistia/wistia-open-docs/_posts/account-setup.md

 ## Change the Subdomain (URL) of your Wistia Account

 By default, your account URL is based on the domain of your email address.
-To change your Wistia account URL, you must be logged in as the account owner.
+To change your Wistia account URL, you must be logged in as the Account Owner.
 Click the Account tab in *Settings*, and scroll down to find the *Wistia URL* section shown here:

 {% post_image hashed_id: 'd7c990eae0b25edb92baa376a1f1ae658043808a', width: 600, class: 'center' %}